-Mobile banking, mobile payment, mobile wallet and other FinTech providers who offer Android solutions to their customers now have to contend with a new form of data harvesting malware on Android devices.
-Brought to light on April 30th by the Nocturnus Research team at Cybereason, this new form of malware is commonly known as “EventBot.”
+Mobile banking, mobile payment, mobile wallet and other FinTech providers who offer Android solutions to their customers now have to contend with a particularly malicious form of data harvesting malware on Android devices.
+Brought to light by the Nocturnus Research team at Cybereason, this form of malware is commonly known as “EventBot.”

-Appdome believes this a new class of malware that has the potential to spawn several new malware programs, each of which harvests unprotected data, and gains access to unprotected mobile apps on users devices.
-If you would like to know if your mobile banking, mobile payment, e-wallet or crypto currency app is vulnerable to EventBot, data harvesting or other mobile malware, write to firstname.lastname@example.org.
+Appdome believes this a class of malware that has the potential to spawn several new malware programs, each of which harvests unprotected data, and gains access to unprotected mobile apps on users devices.
+If you would like to know if your mobile banking, mobile payment, e-wallet or crypto currency app is vulnerable to EventBot, data harvesting or other mobile malware, contact our mobile banking product specialist.